 Butternut Squash, Sage, and Cardamom Fritters

 East India inspired fritters containing small, savory chunks of butternut squash and apple, and seasoned with INDIA TREE Cardamom and fresh sage, are ideal for a fall brunch or an evening snack.
-They are a meal in themselves when served with a mixed salad of fruit, nuts, and greens.
-Accompany with a mug of good coffee or a hot cup of tea.

 |2||cups peanut or safflower oil (clarified butter works as well)|

 |1/3||cup whole milk|